A theoretical framework of chorus wave excitation: Reduced Dyson-like equation

 Here, we have repeatedly integrated by parts in $v_\perp$, from outside to the inside, in order to remove any $\partial/\partial v_\perp$ in the final expression.
 Moreover, for simplicity of notation, we have explicitly indicated only the frequency dependence of $\bar W$ and $\bar\Gamma$, leaving implicit the dependence on $t - z/v_{g\bar\omega}$.
 Finally $\left\langle v_\perp^2\right\rangle \equiv \left\langle v_\perp^2 \hat f_0\right\rangle/\left\langle \hat f_0\right\rangle$, and we have denoted the current frequency and wave number satisfying the lowest order whistler wave dispersion relation as $\bar \omega$ and $\bar k$ in order to distinguish them from $\omega$ and $k$ in the running summation over the fluctuation spectrum.

 Equation (\ref{eq:redWGammabar0}) still contains all the information embedded in the solution of the Dyson-like equation, Eq. (\ref{eq:barf0vla1}), via complicated integro-differential operators.
-In order to make further progress, we explicitly carry out the velocity space integration adopting two assumptions: (i) the chorus spectrum is narrow, such that $(\omega, k) \simeq (\bar\omega, \bar k)$ and $\partial_t |\delta \bar E_k| \simeq \partial_t |\delta \bar E_{\bar k}|$; (ii) chorus chirping is due to the subsequent emission of different waves belonging to the whistler wave continuum, which are excited in turns to maximize wave particle power transfer \citep{Chen2016, Zonca2015}.
+In order to make further progress, we explicitly carry out the velocity space integration adopting two assumptions: (i) the chorus spectrum is narrow, such that $(\omega, k) \simeq (\bar\omega, \bar k)$ and $\partial_t |\delta \bar E_k| \simeq \partial_t |\delta \bar E_{\bar k}|$; (ii) chorus chirping is due to the subsequent emission of different waves belonging to the whistler wave continuum, which are excited in turns to maximize wave particle power transfer.
 The assumption (ii) was already introduced in the remarks following Eq. (\ref{eq:barf0vla1}) in Sec. \ref{sec:phasespace} and will be further discussed below in Sec. \ref{sec:choruschirp}.
-Velocity space integration is naturally (and more rigorously) performed in the Laplace- rather than in the time-representation \citep{Chen2016, Zonca2015, Zonca2017, Tao2020}.
-Here, however, for the sake of simplicity and conciseness, we directly manipulate Eq. (\ref{eq:redWGammabar0}) in the time-representation formally handling operator symbols.
-Let's first note, considering Eq. (\ref{eq:forinv0}),
+Meanwhile, both assumptions are based on the chorus spectral features and are the same as those of fluctuation spectra in the aforementioned fusion applications \citep{Chen2016, Zonca2015}.
+After tedious but straightforward algebra, some details of which are reported in Appendix \ref{app:nonlinear2} for interested readers, real and imaginary parts of Eq. (\ref{eq:redWGammabar0}) can be cast as